 The award consists of various sections which the participants require to plan, complete, record and then following assessment have it signed off.
 The leaders are there to advise so please ask.

-- must be with a ‘not-for-profit’ organisation (not a business)
+- with a ‘not-for-profit’ organisation (not a business)

 - sports coaching, helping at Brownies, helping in a charity shop, making sandwiches for homeless people, fundraising for a charity, youth club, environmental projects

-- must be a personal challenge and not part of your school timetable
+- a personal challenge and not part of your school timetable

 - playing a musical instrument, cooking/baking, driving, model making, knitting, drawing, jewellery making, photography